After reading this article you will know all the bits and pieces about test-mode apps and what you can use them for.

 Restrictions within Test-mode apps.

-So when you've signed up for an account on Timekit and gone ahead and create a test-mode app, test-bookings can only be created by using an email in the booking UI that is similar to the resource you are booking - here email@example.com.
+So when you've signed up for an account on Timekit and gone ahead and create a test-mode app, test-bookings can only be created by using the app owners email in the booking UI - here firstname.lastname@example.org.

 Resources in test-mode cannot be reused in live-mode.

 Think twice when you create resources for your test-mode app.
 The resources you create in a test-mode app cannot be re-used when you at a later point create resources for your live-mode app.
 As email is a unique identifier on Timekit it's the resource's email that cannot be reused.

 A Test-mode app cannot be converted to a live-mode app.